hubotio/hubot/docs/adapters.md

 Adapters are the interface to the service you want your hubot to run on.

-### Writing your own adapter
+## Writing Your Own adapter

 The best place to start is `src/adapter.coffee`, and inheriting from `Adapter`.
 There is not as much documentation as could exist, so it is worth reviewing existing adapters as well as how hubot internally uses an adpater.